Al3zama1/book-review-app/README.md

 ## Introduction
-Developed a Fully Tested book review application where users can add new books and write or see reviews posted by different users.
-The aim of the project is to master testing techniques for effectively carrying out unit, integration, and end-to-end testing following a test driven (TDD) approach.
+Developed a fully tested book review application where users can add new books and write or see reviews posted by different users.
+The aim of the project is to master testing techniques for effectively carrying out unit, integration, and end-to-end testing following a test driven development (TDD) approach.

 ## Application Architecture
 - Keycloack (Open source identity and access management solution) to secure parts of the frontend and backend.